LoopKit/loopdocs/docs/faqs/app-translation.md

 ![configure a custom filter for same as source on lokalise](img/lokalise-filter-for-matches-source.png){width="900"}
 {align="center"}

-You can hit Appy or Save and Apply and give it a name so you can select the Name next time.
+You can hit Apply or Save and Apply and give it a name so you can select the Name next time.

 The screenshot below is after creating and naming a custom filter called `Translation Matches Source`.